philanc/luazen/README.md

 The constants are defined in the Makefile in the variable `FUNCS`.

-The set of functions in the default build is defined by:
+The set of functions in the default build is defined in the Makefile by:
 ```
 FUNCS= -DBASE64 -DLZMA -DMD5 -DBLAKE -DX25519 -DMORUS
 ```